 Property Description Maximum Scale The maximum scaling factor to apply to the stamp before stamping it onto the drawing.
 This setting is a percentage, which is relative to the size of the original drawing that was used to create the stamp.
 This means that, at 100%, the drawing will be stamped into your artwork in its original size.
 Minimum Scale The minimum scaling factor to apply to the stamp before stamping it onto your drawing.
-When using the Stamp tool with a pressure-sensitive pen tablet, the size of the stamps applied onto your artwork will vary between its Minimum Scale and Maximum Scale

-Property Description properties, relative to the amount of pressure you apply to the pen.
+Property Description When using the Stamp tool with a pressure-sensitive pen tablet, the size of the stamps applied onto your artwork will vary between its Minimum Scale and Maximum Scale properties, relative to the amount of pressure you apply to the pen.
 This setting is relative to the Maximum Scale property.
 This means that if the Maximum Scale is set to 50% and the Minimum Scale is set to 50%, the actual scaling factor applied to the stamp will vary between 25% and 50%.
 This setting is also used with the Random Size setting.
 Flip Horizontally / Flip Vertically The two-ended arrows to the left and over the Stamp thumbnail allow you to flip the stamp horizontally or vertically.
-Flip Horizontally Flip Vertically Roundness & Angle The Roundness and Angle parameters allow you to change the shape and orientation of the stamp. • Roundness: The vertical scaling to apply to the stamp.
-Reducing this setting squashes the stamp vertically, allowing you to turn round or square stamps into flat stamps. • Angle: The angle at which to rotate the brush tip, counterclockwise.
-NOTE The squashing is not relative to the angle-if the stamp is rotated, the squashing will still be done relative to the stamp's original orientation.
-Roundness: 100% Roundness: 33% Roundness: 100% Roundness: 33% Angle: 0° Angle: 45° Angle: 45° Angle: 45° Spacing Defines the amount of space between each stamp that is applied onto the artwork.
+The Roundness and Angle parameters allow you to change the shape and oriental stamp. • Roundness: The vertical scaling to apply to the stamp.
+Reducing this setting squashes the stamp vertically, allowing you to turn round or square stamp stamps. • Angle: The angle at which to rotate the brush tip, counterclockwise.
+Roundness & Angle NOTE still be done relative to the stamp's original orientation.
+Roundness: 100% Roundness: 33% Roundness: 100% Roundness: 33% Angle: 0° Angle: 45° Angle: 45° Spacing Defines the amount of space between each stamp that is applied onto the artwork.
 The larger the value, the greater the space between each stamp.